Skip to main content

 Setting environment variables

-To run MR3-UI and Grafana, we should set two environment variables MR3_APPLICATION_ID_TIMESTAMP and ATS_SECRET_KEY before executing HiveServer2.
+To run Grafana, we should set the environment variable MR3_APPLICATION_ID_TIMESTAMP before executing HiveServer2.

 • Set MR3_APPLICATION_ID_TIMESTAMP to a positive integer whose last four digits determine the name of the Service for exposing MR3 DAGAppMaster.
 It should be fixed in advance so that we can configure Prometheus which contacts MR3 DAGAppMaster to collect data (in timeline-conf/prometheus.yml).